nus-cs2103/website-base/schedule/week5/outcomes.md

   <panel header=":dart: Evidence" expanded>
 <div id="lo-2kloc">

-**Acceptable**: Evidence that you have worked with a code base where **more than 2KLoC was written by other developers** and **there were automated tests**. %%e.g. a project in a previous module or an internship%%
+**Acceptable**: Evidence that you have worked with a code base that meets the following criteria:
+* more than 2KLoC of the code base was written by other developers
+* your code included automated tests
+* your code was contributed via a proper revision control workflow e.g. pull requests

 **Suggested**: Do an enhancement to [[AddressBook - Level2](https://github.com/nus-cs2103-AY1718S1/addressbook-level2)]  %%e.g. add a new command%%.
 It can be the same enhancement you added to AddressBook Level1 (in week 3).
 The size of the enhancement does not matter.